spolivin/yandex_practicum_projects/industry_temp_prediction/Report.md

 ## Hyperparameters

-The best model is a Gradient Boosting model from `xgboost` library with the following optimally chosen hyperparameters:
+The best model is a Gradient Boosting model from `catboost` library with the following optimally chosen hyperparameters:

 ```
-{'xgbregressor__n_estimators': 60,
+{'n_estimators': 60,
- 'xgbregressor__max_depth': 4,
+ 'max_depth': 4,
- 'xgbregressor__learning_rate': 0.13}
+ 'learning_rate': 0.23}
 ```

 ## Project improvement recommendations